functionland/fula-api/docs/wnfs-comparison.md

   - WNFS: each private node has its own `Ratchet` → `TemporalKey` → `SnapshotKey`; compromise of one node's key doesn't expose others, and multi‑head revision graphs are well‑specified.
   - Fula: now has per‑object DEKs, subtree keys, and snapshot/temporal share modes, but no per‑node ratchets or multi‑head revision model.
 Forward secrecy still relies on KEK rotation, subtree rotation, and DEK randomness, which is acceptable for an object store but less granular than WNFS.

-- **2. Fully sharded forest structure with diff/merge for extremely large trees**
+- **2. Diff/merge at the forest level for multi-device conflict resolution**
-  - WNFS: `HamtForest` shards the index across many nodes and supports `diff`/`merge` operations for synchronization and conflict resolution.
+  - WNFS: `HamtForest` exposes `diff` and `merge` for multi-head revision reconciliation.
-  - Fula: `PrivateForest` supports a HAMT‑backed index (`ForestFormat::HamtV2`) with O(log N) operations, but the forest is still stored as a single encrypted index object per bucket.
-For extremely large per‑user trees or sophisticated sync scenarios, a fully sharded, diff/merge‑capable forest (or optional coarse sharding) would still be an improvement.
+  - Fula: `ForestFormat::ShardedHamtV7` already splits the forest across per-directory shards with content-addressed node blobs, so point lookups and single-shard writes don't materialize the whole tree.
+The remaining WNFS-style capability that Fula does not implement is **forest-level `diff` / `merge`** — when two clients write concurrently, the If-Match manifest PUT prevents lost writes but Fula re-reads the loser's changes rather than three-way merging them.
+This is the right tradeoff for an S3-compatible gateway (conflicts are rare per-object) but is a gap for multi-device filesystems with concurrent writers to the same directory.

 - **3. Deep filesystem‑level semantics (multi‑head merges, complex rename/move histories)**
   - WNFS: explicitly models revisions, multi‑head merges, and name accumulator semantics at the filesystem level.